FinOps-Open-Cost-and-Usage-Spec/foundation/operating_procedures.md

 | FOCUS Members      | TRIAGE - Can read and clone this repository, and push to a repository feature branches.
 Can also manage `GitHub Issues` and Pull Requests.|   |
 | FOCUS Maintainers  | WRITE - FOCUS Member permissions, plus merge to `working_draft` branch and work on `GitHub Projects`.                                     |   |
 | FOCUS Chair        | ADMINISTRATOR - FOCUS Maintainers permissions, they can also manage GitHub repository settings.                                           |   |

+All Members are required to have 2FA enabled.

 # 7\.
 Publication